fhircast/sandbox.js/README.md

 ![workflow](/images/workflow.png)

-Finally, open two reporting client browser session.
-Register to an event from one of the browsers and generate an event in the hub.
+Finally, open two reporting client browser sessions.
+Subscribe to an event from one of the browsers and generate an event in the hub.
 Do both reporting browsers get a message?

 ![twoBrowserSessions](/images/twoBrowserSessions.png)